chaitanyagarg58/FastChat-Telepound/README.md

 * All Communication is via json object, not string.
 * date and time are also send and printed.

+* Modularised client.py keeping all the same functionalities.

 ## Reference for multi-threading of mulitple clients on a server: